RoniEpstein/Data-mining-and-machine-learning-assignment/README.md

 # Project - Car Price Prediction System
 A full-stack machine learning project consisting of three key parts:
+The project demonstrates end-to-end ML system development, from data collection through deployment.
+Each component is organized in separate directories within the main repository.

 ## Part 1 - Data mining
 Built a web scraper for ad.co.il to collect car listings data